 Kurdi wrote: “My deepest condolences to my brother’s family who suffered a tragic death in search of a better life.
 Where is the humanity in the world.
 They did not deserve this.
 My heart is broken.
 Rest in peace Angels.”

-Thousands have died
+Thousands of migrants have died

 Turkish rescue teams were able to save some people aboard the boats, Turkey’s governor’s office said.
 Two men and a child who were traveling in the group are missing.